adrianoes/pyautogui-expandtesting_DESKTOP/README.md

 # Tips:

 - API tests to send password reset link to user's email and to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
 - Python presented better performance calling functions from same files as tests.
-I will check better approaches.